Graduate Student Profile

 Master of Arts in Museum Studies

 The Master of Arts in Museum Studies is an interdisciplinary advanced degree which aims to provide students with an understanding of how museums operate within their social and cultural contexts.
-Taught by an international faculty in partnership with Marist's School of Communication and the Arts, the University of Florence, and the Fondazione Palazzo Strozzi, this 34-credit one-year M.A. degree will expose students to the principle aspects of museum engagement with the public and international perspectives in museum management.
+Taught by an international faculty in partnership with Marist's School of Communication and the Arts, the University of Florence, and the Fondazione Palazzo Strozzi, this 34-credit M.A. degree will expose students to the principle aspects of museum engagement with the public and international perspectives in museum management.

 5 Distinctions of the Marist Master of Arts in Museum Studies:

 1. Located in Florence, Italy - one of the world’s most important cultural centers

 2. Museum professionals expose students to a wide variety of international perspective

 3. Prestigious internships have been secured all over the world